Last updated: March 21, 2026

 • They are identified by a strong departure candle (a very large, fast candle) that leaves a small consolidation zone behind.

-• This imbalance in orders (often starting from one of the moving averages) creates a powerful key level where the price may return.
+• This imbalance in orders creates a powerful key level where the price often returns to fill the remaining institutional interest.

 3.6.
 Liquidity Zones (ICT Concepts)

-These zones are “targets” for smart money.
-They are the obvious places where retail traders place their stop-losses (liquidity).
+These zones are ‘targets’ for smart money.
+Popularized by Michael J. Huddleston (The Inner Circle Trader – ICT), these concepts focus on identifying where retail traders place their stop-losses (liquidity).

 • The most common zones are Equal Highs (EQH) (Buy-Side Liquidity) and Equal Lows (EQL) (Sell-Side Liquidity).